apioo/fusio-docs/docs/installation/index.md

 ### Manual Setup

 * __Adjust the configuration file__
-  Open the file `.env` in the Fusio directory and change the key `FUSIO_URL` to the domain pointing to the public folder.
-Also insert the database credentials to the `FUSIO_DB_*` keys.
+  Open the file `.env` in the Fusio directory and change the key `APP_URL` to the domain pointing to the public folder.
+Also insert the database credentials to the `APP_CONNECTION` keys.

 * __Execute the installation command__
   The installation script inserts the Fusio database schema into the provided database.
-It can be executed with the following command `php bin/fusio install`.
+It can be executed with the following command `php bin/fusio migrate`.

 * __Create administrator user__
   After the installation is complete you have to create a new administrator account.
 Therefor you can use the following